-Reports card’s out!
-High schools around the world are starting to integrate the Footprint calculators into their curriculums.
+High schools around the world have integrated the Ecological Footprint calculator into their curricula.
 Governments and organizations, including the United Nations and U.S. Environmental Protection Agency, are also catching on to the importance of environmental education in meeting long-term sustainability goals.

 So how did today’s students do on the quiz?
 Teachers found that students were often times surprised at how large their Footprint was compared to others, leaving even the most eco-conscious students wondering what more they can do to protect Earth.
 By putting into perspective their own footprints, students can understand their personal impact on the world’s resources and begin to make choices that will collectively change the course of our future.

 Educators have also praised the calculator for its animated components, echoing the sentiment that being able to communicate information visually helped teach sustainability to students in a digestible way.
 The calculator uses Global Footprint Network’s methodology to determine how many planets it takes to sustain each user’s lifestyle.